Vishnupriya280104/TCL-Workshop/README.md

   <summary>

-##  Module-1: Variable creation and CSV/SDC constraint processing
+##  Module-1: Introduction to TCL and VSDSYNTH Toolbox usage
   </summary>

    This module deals with TCL task and sub-task fundamentals, VSDSYNTH Toolbox scenarios and help flow,and handling user input and CSV formats.